jewel/clearskies/protocol/core.md

 RSA keys should be encoded as PEM files, and the PSKs should be encoded as hex.

-Keys that the peer should not have are also be sent, encrypted with the read-write PSK.
+Keys that the peer should not have are also sent, encrypted with the read-write PSK.
 This is necessary so that the master passphrase can be used to create a read-write peer when there are no longer any read-write peers.

-The "file encryption" section explains how to encrypt files.
+The "File Encryption" section explains how to encrypt files.
 After encrypting each key, it should be base64 encoded.

 Here is an example key exchange for a read-only node.
 RSA keys have been